zurb/F5-accessibility-audit/readme.md

   the page for PE reasons
 - We needed an `aria-label` sign for our hamburger sign.
 Daresay we may need to consider for Foundation for Apps or version 6 to add "menu"
+- `aria-haspopup` must be set to `true` for the default

 ## Icon-bar
-- All the icons should use aria-label
+- All the icons should use aria-label to defined what they are (unless text later in the dom explains what it is).
 - If text are needed for the icons, we need to give it an id to then pass into the icon bar's `aria-labeledy` attribute.

 ## Top Bar
-- Same feedback as above with nested links having to be `[role=button]`, aria-expanded,  **and**
+- Same feedback as above with nested links having to be `[role=button]`, aria-expanded,  **and** have its parent element (li) annotated  as `menuitem` or `presentational`
-  `aria-controls` values that make sense.
+- `aria-controls` values that make sense.

 - List items w/ nested menus must use `aria-haspopup`